Subscribe

 Missouri National Guard can now enhance their post-military careers with new apprenticeship program that rewards credit for military training

 Members of Missouri’s National Guard can now earn a free apprenticeship certification for their military experience to give them better employment opportunities once they leave the military.
-The new program,… Read More
+The… Read More

 March 11, 2022